krrish-v/hashent/README.md

     <img src=images/directory.png>
     <br>5.
 Click on encrypt to encrypt, on decrpyt to decrypt or "Remove" button is for revoming the files from selected directory files
     <img src=images/main_screen.jpg>
     <br>6.
 There is one other cool feature to make changes and view the encrypted text file without decrypting it, thats what the "Text Edittor" button do.
-Its open the file that are in the text file format images, pdfs and other formats are not supported in this version
+Its open the file that are in the .txt format | images, pdfs and other formats are not supported in this version
     <img src=images/text_editor.png></p>
   <br><br><p><b>Now how will you use it</b></p>
   <br><p>First of all download all the required libraries and one addintional library that is pyinstaller</p>